 - Remove the saucepan from the heat and allow the simple syrup to cool to room temperature before using.

-To assembler the rest of the drink:
+To assemble the rest of the drink:

 - Boil water and brew the hibiscus and green teas.